 Walk amongst Ireland’s highest peaks, along the Emerald Isle’s longest hiking trail

 Enjoy majestic views over the lakes of Killarney

 Experience the raw, unspoilt beauty of the Iveragh Peninsula and Kerry’s dramatic Atlantic coastline

-Explore remote valleys and charming villages away from the famous Ring of Kerry
+Explore remote valleys and charming villages along the Kerry Way

 Look out for Ireland’s only herd of native red deer in the beautiful Killarney National Park